DoSomething/longshot/readme.md

 ### Using Longshot

-The seeded scholarship opened in 2014 and closed in 2020, so you will see "Apply" in the upper right corner and can click that to create a new account as an applicant.
+The seeded scholarship opened in 2014 and closes in 2020, so you will see "Apply" in the upper right corner and can click that to create a new account as an applicant.
 To log in as an admin, use one of the seeded admin accounts.

 ***